rizquuula/ai_design.project/README.md

 - Python 3.6
 - Library: Django, HttpRequest, Numpy, Matplotlib, Tensorflow, Sklearn, Keras

-What the folder about?
+# What the folder about?

-# ARTIF_project
-ARTIF_project is folder for Django web development
+- ARTIF_project is folder for Django web development

-# GeneticDesignProject
-GeneticDesignProject is folder for image processing development
+- GeneticDesignProject is folder for image processing development

 # How to start the Website?
 - open terminal